kenashkov/swoole-performance-tests/README.md

 It is important to note that in certain tests running multiple times `ab` against Apache/mod_php does show a little better results (up to 20% improvement).
 Because of this Apache/mod_php is always given "a second chance" in the tests below.

+There are also variations between the Swoole runs but these are smaller (about 10%).
+The average of these is taken for the results.

 ## Source

 The below are given all the files needed to repeat the test.